cmaxw/devchat-eleventy/src/my-ruby-story/mrs-099-joe-leo.md

 answer1: >-
   While taking classes in JavaScript, I was asked to code in Ruby for a customer we were working with.
 Coming from a Java background at first it was a little difficult but the more i learned about it, the more i fell in love with it.
+question2: What is the name of the book you co-authored?
+answer2: >-
+  The Well-Grounded Rubyist: Covers Ruby 1.9.1 by David A. Black and by III Joseph Leo
 ---
 Joe Leo joins Charles Max Wood on this week's My Ruby Story.
 Joe is the Founder and CEO of the agile software consultancy, Def Method.
 He shares his journey as a developer.
 Joe was tutored by his uncle and learned how to code in Basic on a command line.
 He wanted to be in the music industry and liked math.